newaetech/chipwhisperer-tutorials/PA_Intro_1-Firmware_Build_Setup-OPENADC-CWLITEXMEGA.rst

 The next tutorials that you run will start using helper scripts to make setup a little faster and more consistent between tutorials.
-Those scripts run mostly the same setup code that we did here, but if you’d like to see exactly what they’re doing, they’re all included in the ``Helper_Scripts`` folder.
+Those scripts run mostly the same setup code that we did here, but if you'd like to see exactly what they're doing, they're all included in the ``Helper_Scripts`` folder.

 For example, the scope setup (gain, clock, etc) is taken care of by